 A Other than covering your costs to take part, we ask that you raise as much as you can!
-Every participant is required to fundraise a minimum of £1000 per person.
+We ask every participant to commit to fundraising a minimum of £1,000 per person.
 Street Child's experienced fundraising team and mentors will work with each participant to ensure they reach and go beyond this target.
 Part of participants’ experience will be seeing where their money will be going and meeting some of the children we have already helped.

 Q How much of my package goes towards the charity?